Lighthouses of Southeastern Brazil

 Alcatrazes (Ilha do Porto) (2)

 Date unknown (station established 1912).
 Active; focal plane 24 m (79 ft); white flash every 6 s.
 7 m (23 ft) square pyramidal white concrete tower; a stairway spirals around the tower.
-Alvanir Oliveira has a photo and Bing has a satellite view.
+Alvanir Oliveira has a photo and Google has an indistinct satellite view.
 Located on Ilha do Porto, a skerry in the Arquipelago de Alcatrazes, a group of small islands about 80 km (50 mi) southeast of Santos and a similar distance southwest of São Sebastião.
 Accessible only by boat.
 Site status unknown.
 ARLHS BRA-044; BR-3268; Admiralty G0490; NGA 18624.

 Santos Lighthouses